Atur227/Atur227/README.md

 🚧 **What I'm Working On**

-- Expanding backend skills to become full-stack
+- Expanding React/Next skills (~60%)
-- Building SaaS platforms with subscription management and AI integration
+- Learning backend development with Node.js, Express, and MongoDB (~20%)
-- Experimenting with creative coding to push boundaries
+- Improving systematic analysis of projects and platforms
+- Exploring AI-driven coding approaches and creative “vibe coding”

 ---